PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 </details>

-_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [redis chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) for full configuration options._
+_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and the [Redis chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) for full configuration options._

 ### [Kafka](../runbook/kafka/)

-By default, Kafka is installed as part of the chart.
-Kafka is used as a queue between the PostHog web application and PostHog plugin server to manage data ingestion as well as for ingesting data into ClickHouse.
+Kakfa is installed by default as part of the chart.
+You can customize all its settings by overriding `values.yaml` variables in the `kafka` namespace.

+#### Use an external service
+To use an external Kafka service, please set `kafka.enabled` to `false` and then configure the `externalKafka` values.

-_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [kafka chart](https://github.com/bitnami/charts/tree/master/bitnami/kafka) for full configuration options._
+_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and the [Kafka chart](https://github.com/bitnami/charts/tree/master/bitnami/kafka) for full configuration options._

 ### [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)